SeldonIO/seldon-core/readme_istio.txt

 To run iwth istio:
+  Prepare: if running on minikube you will need a larger than default cluster.
+Tested with 9g but should work with less: minikube start --memory=9000 --disk-size "40g"
   1. Install istio on cluster using Helm.
 See: https://github.com/kubernetes/charts/tree/master/incubator/istio
      a) One time only:
      	helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator